 Passengers come across as a billion dollar bottle film.
-You can’t help but think that this idea was thought up not to long after the film Gravity became a hit.
-Chris Pratt carried the load in the first half hour being the only character on-screen outside of a bartender android played by Martin Sheen.
+You can’t help but think that this idea was thought up not too long after the film Gravity became a hit.
+Chris Pratt carries the load in the first half hour being the only character on-screen outside of a bartender android played by Martin Sheen.
 Focusing on his descent into madness, the film mirrors Castaway in space as Jim struggle with the realization that he is doomed to die alone as no one will be able to help him.
 The film is actually at its strongest when it’s only Chris Pratt and that’s not bias talking.
-When Lawrence’s character is introduced, the film shifts to from a survival film to a romance.
-Being the only two good-looking people awake, they naturally fall in love after being trapped for a year but of course, everything goes to shit when she realizes that their love is built on a lie and Jim as condemned her to death.
-As much as you want to hate Jim for what he did, he clearly wasn’t in his right state of mind when he did it which reserves some sympathy for his selfish decision.
+When Lawrence’s character is introduced, the film shifts from a survival film to a romance.
+Being the only two good-looking people awake, they naturally fall in love after being trapped for a year but of course, everything goes to hell when she realizes that their love is built on a lie and Jim as condemned her to death.

-A major plot point involves the ship they are is slowly falling apart as the film progresses.
-Laurence Fishburne makes a brief appearance as a Chief Deck Officer Gus, who shows up when the ship begins to fail.
-Turns out there is major damage on the ship which is causing it to shut down but they don’t have access to the area where it is located.
-The biggest problem with the film is that it feels like you are watching three different films put into one, a lot like a film I reviewed earlier The Accountant.
-This causes the narrative to be distorted because, by the third act, this has become a full on action/drama where Jim and Aurora are not only trying to save themselves but everyone else on board.
+The film feels like you are watching three different films put into one, a lot like a film I reviewed earlier The Accountant.
 The ending is a bit dry like it wasn’t fully thought out, however, rumors of the original ending according to Vulture are likely to blame.
-There were many rewrites with the film and it looks like the end product was only a fraction of what the original vision was, but the original ending may have actually been worse making this one the ‘patch up job’ ending.
+There were many rewrites with the film and it looks like the end product was only a fraction of what the original vision was, but the original ending may have actually been worse making this one the ‘patch-up job’.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.
 Also Follow This Blog at http://www.society-reviews.com.